 Structural process overview for Amazon Redshift

-The following high-level diagram describes how Tonic orchestrates the processing and moving of data in Amazon Redshift during the Data Pipeline V2 data generation process.
+The following high-level diagram describes how Tonic orchestrates the processing and moving of data in Amazon Redshift during data generation.

 This diagram specifically shows the Amazon Redshift data generation process.
 For the Structural architecture diagram, go to Structural architecture.